SzymonKatra/SzymonKatra.github.io/hugo_project/content/en/project/alldatasheetfinder.md

 - /images/project/alldatasheetfinder/screenshot_2.png

 ---

-AllDataSheetFinder is an utility for finding, downloading and organizing datasheets from alldatasheet.com.
-Application have also ability of organizing own datasheets - not downloaded from alldatasheet.com.
+AllDataSheetFinder is an utility for finding, downloading and organizing datasheets from alldatasheet.com or own, which originate from other sources.

-Once you download datasheet, it is stored in cache and can be deleted when cache limit exceeds.
-You can add it to favourites to prevent from removing.
-Manufacturers logos are downloaded only when they are needed and stored locally.

-Need .NET Framework 4.5 and any PDF browser to run properly.

-All data is stored default in AppData\Local\AllDataSheetFinder.
+Features:

+- quick finding and downloading datasheets from alldatasheet.com site
+- storing last downloads
+- adding to favourites (then it won't be removed)
+- tagging
+- storing manufacturer logos
+- automatic updates
+- neat and simple interface in English or Polish

+License: GNU GPL v3